ethanjli/ublue-forklift-sysext-demo/README.md

 there are still no sysexts/confexts yet on your system.
 You can also confirm that the `docker` and `dive` commands do not exist yet, by trying to run those commands.

-Next, you should reboot (or, if you're really *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).
+Now you should run `sudo groupadd docker`, because that will be needed by the `docker.socket` systemd unit which will be added by a sysext for Docker exported by the Forklift pallet.
+Then you should reboot (or, if you're really *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).

 Next, you should then see new extensions if you run `systemd-sysext status` and